teenager-ETH/reactjs-boilerplate/README.md

 # ReactJS NextJS Boilerplate

 This repo is a basic definition of a ReactJS project that we like to use at Zircon.
-Follow the instalation guide below and the [code guidelines](https://github.com/zircon-tech/reactjs-boilerplate/blob/master/GUIDELINES.md)
+Follow the installation guide below and the [code guidelines](https://github.com/zircon-tech/reactjs-boilerplate/blob/master/GUIDELINES.md)

 ## Tech Stack